Because of its size, HSV is able to offer a variety of home site types:

 (1) The Balboa gate is on the East side, at the south-most end of Ponce and comes out on Hwy.
 5. This was once a manned gate.
 People living in the Magellan and Lake Balboa areas frequent this gate.

 (2) The Baleric-Danville Road gate is on Baleric, east of Minorca.
 Danville Road cuts through HSV (but is not part of HSV) and comes out on Hwy.
 5. It is a shortcut to/from Hot Springs for people living in central HSV.

 (3) Just across the street from the entrance to the Cortez golf course is a gate which leads to roads which come out on Highway 7 in Jessieville, or just north of Jessieville, depending on which branch you take.

 (4) The Glazy-Peau gate is west of Lake Pineda, south of Camino.
 Go to the left after leaving the gate for a shortcut into Hot Springs or go to the right as a shortcut to the Hwy 7 Wal-Mart and surrounding areas.

-Lakes in the Village are small compared to even smaller area lakes like Hamilton and Catherine.
+Lakes in the Village are relatively small compared to area lakes like Hamilton and Catherine.
 Still, even the smallest provide swimming, fishing, and differing degrees of recreational boating (depending on the size of the lake).